In a Nutshell

 Can you pay off the balance before the intro period ends?

 A promotional purchase APR offer can give you some breathing room to pay off large purchases without forking over hundreds of dollars in interest.
-But what happens if you can’t pay off your balance before the introductory period ends?
+If you can’t pay off your balance before the introductory period ends, you’ll start accruing interest for — at minimum — any remaining balance.

 The regular purchase APR may be variable

-You should read the card’s terms and conditions to find out whether the regular purchase APR that takes effect after the promotional period ends is variable, meaning it can change from month to month with the prime rate, such as the prime rate published in the Wall Street Journal (an APR that typically doesn’t fluctuate is known as a fixed-rate APR).
+You should read the card’s terms and conditions to find out whether the regular purchase APR that takes effect after the promotional period ends is variable, meaning it can change from month to month with the prime rate, such as the prime rate published in the Wall Street Journal.
 This can give you a better idea of what to expect if you carry a balance later.

 You can lose a purchase APR offer